Challah: Rituals and religious significance

 According to Jewish tradition, the three Sabbath meals (Friday night, Saturday lunch, and Saturday late afternoon) and two holiday meals (one at night and lunch the following day) each begin with two complete loaves of bread.
 This "double loaf" (in Hebrew: לחם משנה) commemorates the manna that fell from the heavens when the Israelites wandered in the desert after the Exodus.
-The manna did not fall on Sabbath or holidays; instead, a double portion would fall the day before the holiday or sabbath to last for both days.
+The manna did not fall on the Sabbath or holidays; instead, a double portion would fall the day before the holiday or sabbath to last for both days.
+While two loaves are set out and the blessing is recited over both, most communities only require one of them to be cut and eaten.

 In some Ashkenazi customs, each loaf is woven with six strands of dough.
 Together, the loaves have twelve strands, alluding to the twelve loaves of the showbread offering in the Temple.
-Other numbers of strands commonly used are three, five and seven.
-Occasionally twelve are used, referred to as a "Twelve Tribes" challah.
+Other numbers of strands commonly used are three, five, and seven.
+Occasionally, twelve are used, referred to as a "Twelve Tribes" challah.
+Some individuals – mostly Hasidic rabbis – have twelve separate loaves on the table.

+Challot - in these cases extremely large ones - are also sometimes eaten at other occasions, such as a wedding or a Brit milah, but without ritual.

 Traditional Sabbath meal procedure

 It is customary to begin the evening and day Sabbath and holiday meals with the following sequence of rituals: